and PGL Response Plan

 Please refer to our website for terms and conditions of cancellation information and costs specific to your holiday.

 The Government has advised against travel to certain countries/regions, what happens if I am travelling to/from an affected area?

 As of Monday 16th March 2020 the FCO (Foreign and Commonwealth Office) has advised against all but essential international travel for British nationals, for an initial period of 30 days.

 If the FCO (Foreign and Commonwealth Office) or other official UK government bodies advise against all but essential travel, then PGL may offer suitable alternative dates or destinations.
-If PGL are unable to offer an alternative they may reimburse all monies paid.

 The FCO advice not to travel is time specific – ie it must be in place 48 hours before travel.
 We are unable to offer refunds for trips in the future when it is unknown if the same advice will still be valid at the point of travel.

 What if our return to the UK is delayed because of Coronavirus?

 Costs for any extended stay and delayed travel would be covered by PGL and/or your Fogg Travel Insurance Policy.

 Our normal policy applies for illness before travel and so cancellation with a doctor’s note is likely to be covered.